Baon2024/funding-round-company-tracker/README.md

 serverSidePolling requires your own api keys for: Resend api key, cohere client api token (its a free model), NEXT_PUBLIC_SUPABASE_URL and NEXT_PUBLIC_SUPABASE_ANON_KEY (last two can easily be found in your supabase 'connect to your project' pop-up box).
 RESEND_ACCOUNT_EMAIL should be the account you want the email notifications to be send to (and if its the same as your email registered with Resend, it's free).
 POLLING_FREQUENCY is the env for how often you want to check for new funding articles for the companies on the watchlist. it should be a number: 60 for every hour, 30 for every 30 mins etc cetera.

-then, upload your csv as normal in frontend. look at company names presented, and click to add them to your watchlist
+then, upload your csv as normal in frontend. look at company names presented, and click to add them to your watchlist.

+In terms of deployment: easy to deploy frontend to vercel, and extractCompanyNames to a server (render): but News API is only free for non-commerical use, so would have to change to paid to deploy serverSidePolling to server (Render).

 ## How It Works